archaicvirus/CraptorioUpdates/README.md

 **Note that at this time this project is a WIP.
 - If you have found this page and would like to contribute to the project, please open a discussion and we can talk about the details.
 # Core idea for de-make
-- To cover the main factorio game loop, which is mining for core resources, and using transport belts, robotic inserters, and assembly machines to manufacture science-packs, which are consumed to research new technologies.
+- To cover the main factorio game loop, which is mining resources and using belts, inserters, and machines to craft science-packs which are used to research new technologies.

 - This is a passion project for me, and I am putting as much time into this as I can for now.
 That is between IRL work and daily obligations.